London Summer Program

 Q. Will I receive more information about the program before I apply?

 A. Yes.
-We will provide more information in early spring.
+We will provide more information when you apply and register in early spring.
 You may also contact Program Director Tamara Moore at tmoore@swlaw.edu or call us at 213-738-6602.

 Admission and Course Credit